-My seven-year-old was sitting on my lap as my wife took the stage to do a monologue during the morning worship–an excellent rendition of common self-talk many who do not feel like they measure up.
-She used a cup to demonstrate this.
+My seven-year-old was sitting on my lap as my wife took the stage to do a monologue during the morning worship–an rendition of the common self-talk of many who do not feel like they measure up.
+She used a cup to demonstrate her point.

 “Life is good when it is full,” she said and filled the cup with water from a pitcher.
 “It tastes good,” and she drinks some of the water.
 “The cup is half full,” and she smiles.
 “But there are other times when life is draining and the cup goes empty.”

 She hangs the empty cup from her hand by the handle.
 “Sometimes life can feel like it lets you go and you fall and hit the ground hard.
 Life is shattered and full of broken pieces.”